 Delidding the 8600K: I have delidded this CPU with a $15 tool from ebay and a vice clamp.
 You can use the Kaby Lake delid tool for this CPU as they have the same heat spreader design.
 I did not do any temp tests before delidding so I have no baseline, but I can tell you that my 7700K was never this cool.
 This 8600K idles at 25C.
 A quick Cinebench test brings a max of 55C @ 4.8GHz @ 1.25V.

-Overclocking on the Asrock Z370M-ITX/AC: The Asrock Z370M-ITX/AC uses a different UEFI/BIOS than the other Asrock ITX mobos-- This one has no option for overclocking "All Core", and so you must use the "Per Core" option or use the Asrock Tuning software to overclock, which is what I have done until I can figure out how to properly overclock on this board.
+Overclocking on the Asrock Z370M-ITX/AC: The Asrock Z370M-ITX/AC uses a different UEFI/BIOS than the other Asrock ITX mobos-- This one has no option for overclocking "All Core", and so you must use the "Per Core" option or use the Asrock Tuning software to overclock.
+I was able to push this CPU to around 5ghz with temps that never pass 60c.

 When compared to the 7700K, this CPU is pretty amazing-- mostly in thermals, and has huge overclocking headroom!
 Also, this CPU scored slightly faster in Cinebench when compared to the 7700K.
 And it's cheaper.